Fakeeeea/C-simple-graphics-engine/README.md

 The graphics engine does NOT use a look-at matrix for camera movement.
 The rotations are applied to the whole world<br>
 A simple painters algorithm is used to draw the triangles, not z-depth buffer for simplicty<br>
 Any constructive criticism is appreticiated<br>
+Any imported OBJ file should be TRIANGULARIZED and with no added information other than vertex data (NO normals, etc)<br>